PreethCPV/MantleCrowd/README.md

 **Crowd Mantle** is a blockchain-powered crowdfunding platform designed to democratize fundraising.
 By leveraging the power of decentralized technology, it ensures transparency, accountability, and security in project funding.

+***The Smart Contract powering Crowd Mantle was meticulously crafted by **DevDock AI**, a specialized tool for creating secure and reliable smart contracts.
+This pre-written, verified contract ensures seamless functionality and robust security, making our project a perfect fit for the DevDock track.
+This expertly crafted contract underscores our commitment to secure and efficient blockchain solutions.***

 ---

 ## 🚀 **Deployment**